turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 }
 ```

-Like I mentioned earlier, we'll be adding test after adding new feature for the smart contract.
+Like mentioned earlier, we'll be adding unit tests after adding each new feature to the smart contract.
 You can add this code at the end of the current unit test.
 The comment itself is already self-explanatory.

 ```typescript
 describe('add_to_market', () => {